Luciana-Galliani/05-Kiruna-Explorer/TD_strategy.md

 ### 2. Automatic Analysis

--   **Triggers**: Set up automatic analysis to run on every pull request, and merge commits.
+-   **Triggers**: Set up automatic analysis to run on every pull request, and main commits.
 -   **Reports**: Generate and review reports for each analysis.

 ### 3. Managing Technical Debt